AriaFallah/aria.ai/src/content/blog/generosity-in-software.md

 and, I assume is being used by others for things I can't even imagine (lol for real because after writing this I discovered,
 [a tool for a Digimon game's files](https://github.com/SydMontague/DSCSTools), is using it).
-And even if other people never used it, it's been very personally influential as it seems I still can't shut up about it after all this time 😅.
+And even if none of the above things happened, it's been very personally meaningful, and I still can't shut up about it after all this time 😅.

 Also, to that end of paying things forward, I figure that maybe those messages would be much more useful to the world had I not been afraid to publicly ask on